pythonpt/pythonpt.github.io-src/howtocontribute.rst

 Preparing your environment
 ##########################

 Start by creating a folder for the project.
-Create a python3 virtual environment on that folder.
-Fork the project on GitHub and clone it to that folder.
+Create a python3 virtual environment on that folder with

-Install pelican with
 ::
-   pip install pelican
+   python3 -m venv venv

+Fork the project on GitHub and clone it inside the project folder.

-Install fontawsome
+Install pelican and pelican-fontawsome
 ::
-   pip install pelican-fontawesome
+   pip install requirements_dev.txt

-Note: instead you could also use pip with the requirements file.

 Seeing the local version of the site